brainstormforce/header-footer-elementor/README.md

 ## Installation ##

-1. Go to `Plugins -> Add New` and search for Elementor – Header, Footer & Blocks.
+1. Go to `Plugins -> Add New` and search for Elementor – Header, Footer & Blocks Template.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to `Appearance -> Header Footer Builder` to build a header or footer layout using Elementor.
+3. Go to `Appearance -> Header Footer & Blocks` to build a header or footer layout using Elementor.
 4. After the layout is ready assign it as header or footer using the option `Select the type of template this is` (<a href="https://cloudup.com/clK2sPg9nXK+">screenshot</a>)

 ## Frequently Asked Questions ##

 ### How Does This Plugin Work? ###

-1. Go to Appearance -> Header Footer Builder to build a header or footer layout using Elementor.
+1. Go to Appearance -> Header Footer & Blocks to build a header or footer layout using Elementor.
 2. Click on “Add New” and design a template with Elementor.
 3. Once the template is ready, set is as a header/footer/block using options “Type of Template” (<a href="https://share.getcloudapp.com/geurz2JR">screenshot</a>).
 4.